johendrickson/capstone/proposal.md

   - If multiple plants need watered on the same day, they will all be sent in a single "digest" e-mail
   - User can change how often they want any plant watered (by days)

+- Zip Code to Location Conversion -
+When users sign up, they will enter their ZIP code.
+  - The ZIP code is automatically converted to latitude and longitude using the LocationIQ API.
+  - Coordinates are stored in the database and used for weather forecasting.

 ## Schema

 ### `users` table